itsSabbir/MicrobiomeExplorer/README.md

 exploration and analysis of microbiome data.
 Here is a list of the main functions along with a brief description:

-- `calculate_stats`: Calculates extended statistics (mean, median, standard deviation, variance, range, and interquartile range) for each feature in a microbiome dataset, providing a comprehensive statistical overview essential for preliminary data analysis.
+- `calculateStats`: Calculates extended statistics (mean, median, standard deviation, variance, range, and interquartile range) for each feature in a microbiome dataset, providing a comprehensive statistical overview essential for preliminary data analysis.

-- `plot_microbiome_heatmap`: Creates a comprehensive heatmap for microbiome data analysis, with support for normalization, various clustering methods, and enhanced visualization options using the `ComplexHeatmap` package.
+- `plotMicrobiomeHeatmap`: Creates a comprehensive heatmap for microbiome data analysis, with support for normalization, various clustering methods, and enhanced visualization options using the `ComplexHeatmap` package.

-- `plot_rarefaction`: Generates rarefaction curves for microbiome count data, useful for comparing species richness among samples with customizable sampling and plot aesthetics.
+- `advancedRarefactionPlot`: Generates rarefaction curves for microbiome count data, useful for comparing species richness among samples with customizable sampling and plot aesthetics.

-- `calculate_alpha_diversity`: Computes various alpha diversity indices (like Shannon, Simpson, Chao1, and ACE) for each sample in a microbiome dataset, facilitating in-depth ecological and diversity studies.
+- `calculateAlphaDiversity`: Computes various alpha diversity indices (like Shannon, Simpson, Chao1, and ACE) for each sample in a microbiome dataset, facilitating in-depth ecological and diversity studies.

-Each function is designed with robustness in mind, ensuring that they handle missing values appropriately, provide flexible clustering options, and allow for extensive plot customization to aid in data interpretation.

-Currently,`calculate_alpha_diversity` are in beta and may not work as intended due to some cross-platform package errors. `calculate_stats` works as inteded.
+- `addData`: Adds new data to a MicrobiomeData object, ensuring class compatibility and handling overlapping samples with advanced merging strategies.
+Supports rRNA16S, Metagenomic, or Metatranscriptomic data types, with specific validation for each..

+- `mergeData`: Helper function to merge data matrices within MicrobiomeData objects, offering advanced merging options for overlapping data (like averaging or prioritizing new/existing data).

+- `removeData`: Removes specified data (rRNA16S, Metagenomic, or Metatranscriptomic) from a MicrobiomeData object, simplifying data management and manipulation.

+- `updateSampleInfo`: Updates the sample information in a MicrobiomeData object, ensuring consistency and integrity of new sample data with existing datasets.

+- `validateSampleInfo`: Validates new sample information against existing data in MicrobiomeData objects, checking for consistency in sample counts, uniqueness, and matching identifiers.

+- `validate16SRNAData`: Checks 16S rRNA gene sequencing data for
+  structure, quality, and content, including numeric values, absence of negative values, minimum column and non-zero entry requirements, and no missing values.

+- `validateMetagenomicData`: Validates metagenomic data for structure and quality, ensuring numeric values, no negative or extremely high values, and adequate dimensions.

+- `validateMetatranscriptomicData`: Ensures metatranscriptomic data integrity by checking format, numeric values, non-negativity, potential outliers, and sequencing depth consistency.

+- `MicrobiomeData S4 Class`: Defines an S4 class for managing microbiome data, including types such as 16S rRNA gene sequencing, metagenomic, and metatranscriptomic data, along with sample information.

+- `createMicrobiomeDataObject`: Initializes a MicrobiomeData object with provided data, performing validation checks on the input data.

+- `getData`: Extracts specified data type (‘rRNA16S’, ‘Metagenomic’, ‘Metatranscriptomic’, ‘SampleInfo’) from a MicrobiomeData object.

+- `updateData`: Updates specific data within a MicrobiomeData object, allowing modification of existing data slots.

+- `performDifferentialExpression`: Conducts differential expression analysis on microbiome data using either DESeq2 or EdgeR methods.
+It filters data based on count thresholds, normalizes counts, and returns results of the statistical analysis.

+- `runMicrobiomeExplorerApp`: Initiates a Shiny application for the MicrobiomeExplorer package.
+This app provides an interactive interface for visualizing, analyzing, and exploring microbiome data.
+It supports various functionalities like plot generation and statistical analysis.
+  The function launches the app in the user’s default web browser and is located in the `./inst/shiny-scripts` directory of the MicrobiomeExplorer package.

 To list the functions and datasets provided by `MicrobiomeExplorer`,
 use: